FergusDevelopmentLLC/sprites/generate_v2/readme.txt

 ...
 Check the icons in sprites\generate\generated\light-v10\icons-testing-sprite to see if they are correct.

+Modify sprites\generate_v2\constants.js to the following: module.exports = {
+  basemap: 'light-v10',
+  spriteVersion: 'sprite@2x'
+};

-Modify sprites\generate\check_generate_sprite.js to check the high resolution sprite. const OUTPUT_SPRITE_PNG = 'generated/light-v10/sprite@2x.png';
+Execute generate_sprite.js to generate the low resolution sprite.
-const OUTPUT_SPRITE_JSON = 'generated/light-v10/sprite@2x.json';
-const OUTPUT_ICON_FOLDER = 'generated/light-v10/icons-testing-sprite@2x/';
+PS C:\...\sprites\generate> node generate_sprite.js
+This will create:
+sprites\generate\generated\light-v10\sprite@2x.png';
+sprites\generate\generated\light-v10\sprite@2x.json';

-Execute check_generate_sprite.js to check the high resolution sprite.
+Execute check_generate_sprite.js to check the low resolution sprite.
 This will fill sprites\generate\generated\light-v10\icons-testing-sprite@2x with a single image for each icon in the sprite.
-It splits sprites\generate\generated\light-v10\sprite@2x.png into individual icons based on the sprite@2x.json file.
+It splits sprites\generate\generated\light-v10\sprite@2x.png into individual icons based on the sprite.json file.

 sprites\generate> node check_generate_sprite.js
 Cleared all files from generated/light-v10/icons-testing-sprite@2x/